Techspacenation1995/simple_shell/README.md

-This is a simple shell project done by:
+This is a simplel linux shell project from Alx SWE program  done by:
+Akinbami Olamide
+and
-Akinbami Olamide and Anthony Peter
+Anthony Peter